-The Department of Family Therapy faculty carefully consider a number of factors when choosing applicants for the Ph.D. and DMFT programs including: knowledge of systemic theory as it relates to various approaches of family therapy, level of prior clinical experience, evidence of commitment to advanced graduate training in the social sciences, interpersonal style, prior graduate GPA, and professional English writing skills.
+The Department of Family Therapy carefully considers a number of factors when choosing applicants for the Ph.D. and DMFT programs that include knowledge of systemic theory as it relates to various approaches of family therapy, level of prior clinical experience, evidence of commitment to advanced graduate training in the social sciences, interpersonal style, prior graduate GPA, and professional English verbal and writing skills.